reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 ```

 If the MQTT connection is successful, we can start dealing with Reduct Storage.
 To start writing data there, we need a bucket.
-We create a bucket with name `mqtt` or
+We create a bucket with the name `mqtt` or
-get the existing one:
+get an existing one:

 ```javascript
 const reductClient = new Client('http://localhost:8383');